h3abionet/h3agwas/formatdata/README.md

 *R
 *python
 * for control of vcf
- *checkVCF.py is present in binary of nextflow pipeline (https://github.com/zhanxw/checkVCF) *samtools
+ * checkVCF.py is present in binary of nextflow pipeline (https://github.com/zhanxw/checkVCF) *samtools
+ * qctools